WordPress/openverse/rfcs/detecting_sensitive_textual_content/20230309-project_proposal_detecting_sensitive_textual_content.md

     that (due to the nature of BlurHash) ignores almost all the content of the image rather than a Gaussian blur which needs to consider ever aspect of the image in order to apply the blur
+- It may have its own client-side performance issues due to clients needing to render canvas for each image in view

 It has the following upsides: